|Aoraki Dragon Boat

-In 2016, Aoraki Board's Development Director asked NZDBA to provide a pathway for paddlers to represent their RSO on a National stage.
+In 2016, Aoraki Board's Development Director asked the New Zealand Dragon Boat Association (NZDBA) to provide a pathway for paddlers to represent their RSO on a National stage.

-At the National Champs on Lake Karapiro in April 2017, NZDBA will run inter-regional Championship races for Standard Boat (20 paddler) 500 metre Open and Womens teams.
-Aoraki Dragons intends to field at least one Representative team in each Division.
+At the National Champs on Lake Karapiro in April 2017, NZDBA ran inter-regional Championship races for Standard Boat (20 paddler) 500 metre Open and Womens teams.
+Aoraki Dragons fielded an Open Team (mostly men) and two Women's Representative teams.

 Regional Representative - Paddler selection and training